Passenger Vehicle - Tire and Chain Requirements

-- The 3-peaked mountain and snowflake symbol (ome manufacturers label with both the mountain snowflake and the M+S symbol)
+- The 3-peaked mountain/snowflake symbol (some manufacturers label with both the mountain snowflake and the M+S symbol)

-Mountain snowflake tires offer better traction on snow and ice.
-We recommend drivers install mountain/snowflake tires for cold weather driving and, for extreme conditions, carry chains.
+3-peaked mountain/snowflake tires (which include all-weather tires) offer better traction on snow and ice.
+We recommend drivers install 3-peaked mountain/snowflake tires for cold weather driving and, for extreme conditions, carry chains.

-Summer tires are not recommended for driving between October 1 and March 31 and chains on summer tires are not an acceptable substitute for legal winter tires on signed B.C. highways.
+Summer tires are not permitted for driving during designated winter months.
+Chains on summer tires are not an acceptable substitute for legal winter tires on signed B.C. highways.

 Matching Winter Tires

-We recommend drivers use 4 winter tires that are evenly matched in tread type and depth; however - you must have at least 2 matching winter tires on the primary drive axle even when driving a 4X4 vehicle.
+We recommend drivers use four winter tires that are evenly matched in tread type and depth; however, you must have at least two matching winter tires on the primary drive axle, even when driving a 4X4 vehicle.
 Mixing tires with different tread patterns, internal construction and size compromises stability, and should be avoided.

 Maintaining proper air pressure extends tread life and improves safety.
-Tire pressure decreases as temperatures drop, so have the pressure checked at least once a month, when the tires are cold.
+Tire pressure decreases as temperatures drop, so check the pressure at least once a month when the tires are cold.

 Types of Traction Devices